Universality of Euler flows and flexibility of Reeb embeddings: Final remarks

 This shows that the image of $X$ through the flow becomes transverse to $\xi$.
 On the other hand, we obtain for any $Y\in \eta$ that, $\alpha(\mathcal L_{JX} Y)= 0$ and thus $\eta$ remains tangent to $\xi$.
 By perturbing the symplectic structure in $\eta^\C$ as in the proof of Theorem \ref{main2}, it is clear that it is a small formal iso-Reeb embedding.

-\begin{Remark} An alternative explanation of the last example was suggested to us by Emmy Murphy: apply the $h$-principle for isotropic immersions to make the embedding into an isotropic immersion that, by genericity, is an embedding.
-Realize that there is a neighborhood of the embedding $\mathcal{O}p(N)$ contactomorphic to a neighborhood of the zero section of the bundle $T^*N \times \R \times S$, where $S$ is a conformal symplectic bundle orthogonal to $T^*N$.
+\begin{Remark} An alternative explanation of the last example was suggested to us by Emmy Murphy: apply the $h$-principle for isotropic immersions to make the embedding into an isotropic immersion {(by genericity, in this codimension we can assume that it is an embedding)}.
+There is a neighborhood of the embedding $\mathcal{O}p(N)$ contactomorphic to a neighborhood of the zero section of the bundle $T^*N \times \R \times S$, where $S$ is a conformal symplectic bundle orthogonal to $T^*N$.
 The contactomorphism is provided by fixing the standard contact form $\alpha_{std} = dt - \lambda_{Liou}$ over $T^* N\times \R$, where $t \in \R$ and $\lambda_{Liou}$ is the canonical Liouville form in the cotangent bundle.
 Fix your geodesible vector field $(N, X, \eta= \ker \beta)$.
 There is a canonical embedding $\tilde{\beta}: N \to \mathbb S(T^*N) \subset T^* N \times \R$.
 By the universal property of the Liouville form, we have $\tilde{\beta}^* \lambda_{Liou}= \beta$.
 This implies, just by definition, that $\tilde{\beta}$ is a iso-Reeb embedding.
 In other words, if the vector field $X$ is geodesible on $N$, then it can be understood as the restriction of the geodesic flow on $\mathbb S(T^*N)$ and the geodesic flow is just the Reeb flow.

 \end{Remark}